rbapat/socioprobe-replication/README.md

 The `general_linus/main_{dataset}.py` script contains all of the necessary code to create embeddings, build, train, and evaluate probes, and create plots of the results.

+To access the data needed to run the pipeline, please request access at this [link](https://drive.google.com/drive/folders/1vThMmT9aujE_tQGPn685fHhr7K92OQJG?usp=share_link).

 ### Additional Functionality
 - This repository also contains a Jupyter Notebook that allows you to make requests to the OpenAI API to determine if GPT-3 and ChatGPT are able to reason about sociodemographic variables, such as `age` and `gender`.